Women's weekend: Play a round at these Las Vegas golf courses

 You will feel pampered the minute you pull up to the gates of Cascata.
 It's a first-rate golf experience with extra touches everywhere, from the new spikes that are put on your shoes before the round and your own name on your locker, to the caddies that take care of your golf game.
 Be sure to take your caddie's advice on the greens, as they are tricky and very fast.
 Enjoy the surroundings and beauty of this course, and take note of the waterfall that runs through the clubhouse.

-Tuscany Golf Club
+Chimera Golf Club

 Customer service is the name of the game at this course located on the outskirts just east of town.
-Tuscany Golf Club is a real favorite among visitors and locals alike and you will feel very comfortable playing here.
+Formerly known as Tuscany Golf Club, Chimera Golf Club is a real favorite among visitors and locals alike and you will feel very comfortable playing here.
 The yardages are just right from the forward tees, with a good mix of challenging, yet manageable holes which present great scoring opportunities.
 This course saves the best for last, as No. 18, with water fronting the green, is particularly challenging.
 You will need a good drive down the hill, but then the question is: Go for it in two, or lay up?
 It's a great finish to a great golf course.

 Revere Golf Club